liyanse/Analytyics-Engineer/SQL/Netflix Titles/README.md

 I have arranged the file into questions to allow e to get a better understanding of the dataset before we start with visualization.

 1. Question 1
-/*

 Understand the table before we get started

-*/
-The dataset has the folowing columns; show_id, type	title, director, cast,country,date_added,release_year,rating,duration,listed_in and	description
+The dataset has the folowing columns; show_id, type	title, director, cast,country,date_added,release_year,rating,duration,listed_in and	description.

 Initially the data has a total of 6235 rows but I removed duplicate values in the title column to remove shows that appeared twice.